jmquigley/util.fixture/README.md

 The following options can be used to customize the fixture.
 They can be set as an optional object given to the class during instantiation or within `package.json` in a section named *fixture*.
 The precedence of application, from lowest to highest, is the default internal options, the `package.json`, and finally the constructor options.

 - `basedir {string}`: The base location where the fixture will be temporarily located.
 The default location is determined by the environment variable `TMP` first or `TEMP` if TMP is not found.
 If neither of these are set, then `~/.tmp/unit-test-data` is created and used within the users home directory.
 This must be a directory that is writable by the user running the test.
-- `fixtureDirectory {string}`: The location within the project where fixtures are found.
-The default is `./test/fixtures`.
-- `templateData {object}`: a map of key/value pairs that are used for replacement within each fixture file.
-The [string-template](https://www.npmjs.com/package/string-template) library is used to perform the replacement.
-All files are checked.
 - `dataFile {string}`: The name of the data list file, within the fixture location, that will be parsed and saved into `fixture.data` as an array of lines.
 By default this file is `data.list`.
 It is parsed by the [util.filelist](https://www.npmjs.com/package/util.filelist) module.
 This is a way to get a large list of information into the fixture.
+- `fixtureDirectory {string}`: The location within the project where fixtures are found.
+The default is `./test/fixtures`.
 - `jsonFile {string}`: The name of a JSON data file that will be parsed and saved into `fixture.obj`.
 By default this file is named `obj.json` within the fixture.
+- `script {string}`: The name of the node script that will be executed when the fixture is instantiated.
+The default nam is `fixture.js`.
+- `templateData {object}`: a map of key/value pairs that are used for replacement within each fixture file.
+The [string-template](https://www.npmjs.com/package/string-template) library is used to perform the replacement.
+All files are checked.

 ##### attributes
 Instantiation of the class returns an object with the following attributes: